novalfahmy/Code-Challenge-Salary-per-Hour/README.md

 ### `transform_csv.py`

+The _transformation_ logic in the Python script is the same as the transformation logic in the SQL script.
 This Python script consists of 3 functions to cleanse timesheets data, cleanse employees data, and merge those data.
 - clean_timesheets(timesheets_data)
 - clean_employees(employees_data)
 - merge_data(timesheets_data, employees_data)

 **A. Function: clean_timesheets(timesheets_data)**